understandable-machine-intelligence-lab/Quantus/README.md

 }
 ```

-When applying individual metrics of Quantus, please make sure to also properly cite the work of the original authors (as linked above).
+When applying the individual metrics of Quantus, please make sure to also properly cite the work of the original authors (as linked above).

 ## Table of contents